-The future of HR: Lessons from the Pathfinders
+The future of HR: From flux to flow

 Human centered, outcome oriented, digital first HR

-Focusing on four distinct, mutually reinforcing capabilities that enable a more purpose-driven culture anchored by Environmental, Social, and Governance (ESG) commitments..
+Leading HR functions are focusing on four distinct, mutually reinforcing capabilities that enable a more purpose-driven culture anchored by Environmental, Social, and Governance (ESG) commitments.

 Evidence-based decision making balanced by the organization’s core purpose.
 Positions HR as the predictive engine that leaders and the business seek.

 Focus on valuing employees and leaders as ‘customers.’
-Embracing technology to increase connections and supporting an overarching people agenda as tasks and roles are redefined.
+Embracing technology to increase connections, promote wellbeing, and support an overarching people agenda as tasks and roles are redefined.

 An integrated look at all aspects of how workers build skills that are needed to be successful and taking a learner-first approach.